GusEvans/SenateGrapher/README.md

 ## About

 This program allows for the visualisation of the distribution of preferences in Australian Senate elections.
-It is currently in early development.
+Not all planned features have been implemented, but the core functionality is all there.

 ## `process_data.py`